 It Pays To Do Your Research

-The detail above demonstrates how important it is to do your research BEFORE you enroll in an online MBA.
+The detail above demonstrates how important it is to do your research BEFORE you choose an online MBA program.
 There are significant differences in what you’ll pay, the concentrations you can choose, and the admissions requirements, across even very highly ranked programs.
 And these three examples prove that you can find a online program that meets your specific needs without sacrificing quality!

 Gathering detailed online degree program information takes hours, if not weeks, of time scanning university websites.
 This is why the Online Degree Database exists.
-It is the only comprehensive, unbiased, source of online degree program data available in the market today.
+It is the only comprehensive, unbiased, free source of online degree program data available in the market today.
 We collect details from university websites for the universe of most popular online master’s degrees like the MBA, MPA, MPH, MHA, MSW, MSN and more.
 Our interactive tool allows you to work with the degree information in the database to find the best online programs using the criteria that are important to you.
-Plus, we give you helpful tips for how to talk with online program advisers and prepared reports for the most population master’s degrees.
-Visit our website today to see what we have to offer.
-Let us do the heavy-lifting on web-surfing university program websites for you!
+Plus, we give you helpful tips for how to talk with online program advisers for the most population master’s degrees.